Skip to main content

 // test.js

-import renderVideo from "video-rendering";
+import renderVideo from "zvid";

 console.log("Zvid Package installed successfully!");